Pushing Kids Into Sports And Hobbies: When it’s OK

 Parents have a natural inclination to introduce their kids to the stuff they were awesome at when they were younger.
-That’s how we get NFL quarterback dynasties, 2 girls from Compton dominating women’s tennis, and President Chelsea Clinton in 2024.
+That’s how we get NFL quarterback dynasties, two girls from Compton dominating women’s tennis, and President Chelsea Clinton in 2024.
 Of course, plenty of kids have an equally natural inclination to pull a pillow over their heads when you try to get them out of bed early to go fishing or practice their scales on the piano.

-“Activities are ways to share something, to learn together, to spend time together,” says Dr. Ron Taffel, the author of 7 parenting books including Childhood Unbound: Authoritative Parenting For The 21st Century.
+“Activities are ways to share something, to learn together, to spend time together,” says Dr. Ron Taffel, the author of seven parenting books including Childhood Unbound: Authoritative Parenting For The 21st Century.
 “It’s very hard for fathers and their kids to discover together and that’s one piece of it that we often overlook.
 [We] get focused on the production side of it and not on the connecting side of it.”

 So, when is it ok to respond to Junior hiding under the pillow with a super soaker aimed at the feet sticking out from under the covers?
 Dr. Taffel is glad you asked …